 The establishment and maintenance of erosion control measures (silt fence, mulch, and temporary sedimentation basins) during construction and the reestablishment of plant cover as soon as possible after construction would be employed to prevent the adverse effects of erosion and sedimentation.
 In accordance with the NYSDEC's State Pollutant Discharge Elimination System (SPDES) General Permit for Stormwater Discharges from Construction Activity (GP-0-15-002 at the time), a Stormwater Pollution Prevention Plan (SWPPP) was prepared.
-This included erosion control measures be used during to construction to avoid impacts from erosion/sedimentation.
+This included erosion control measures be used during construction from to to avoid impacts erosion/sedimentation.